v-law/CodePad/README.md

 # CodePad

-CodePad is a google chrome extension created for easy recording of code snippets.
+CodePad is a google chrome extension created for easy recording of code snippets made over one night for a Codesmith hackathon (won 1st place).

 ## Functionality